-- 2. Select the Workspace Module and Object Group to filter the browse results. - 3.
+- 2. Select the Workspace Module or Current Task tab folder to filter the results. - 3.
 Select one or more Objects to delete. - 4.
 Check the Revert to Prior Version toggle box if you wish to revert to the previously assigned version of the object. - 5.
 Choose the Delete button to begin the deletion process.